 A serious instance of inappropriate online behaviour may constitute a criminal offence and become a police matter.
 For example, online content may substantiate the offence of 'using a carriage service to menace, harass or cause offence' (Criminal Code Act 1995 (Cwth) s.
 474.17).
-School staff may contact their union or obtain personal legal advice if they feel that online content seriously impacts their reputation.
+School staff may obtain personal legal advice if they feel that online content seriously impacts their reputation.
 Defamatory online content may give rise to litigation under the Defamation Act 2005 (Qld).